-- You must meet the minimum language requirements in the Canadian Language Benchmark (CLB) or the Niveaux de compétence linguistique canadiens (NCLC) for listening, speaking, reading and writing based on the NOC category that applies to the job offer in the community. - You will need to do mandatory language testing and submit your results with your application.

-• If you have already done language testing, your test results must not be more than two years old on the date your application is received.
+- You must meet the minimum language requirements in the Canadian Language Benchmark (CLB) or the Niveaux de compétence linguistique canadiens (NCLC) for listening, speaking, reading and writing at level 4 (or above) across all language abilities. - You will need to do mandatory language testing with a designated organization and submit your results with your application. - If you have already done language testing, your test results must not be more than 2 years old on the date your application is received.